mchldata/mchldata/README.md

-# Michael Allan | Data Analyst
+# Michael Allan - Data Analyst

-Hello 👋 I'm Michael and I'm a Data Analyst based in sunny south London! ☀️💂
+Hello 👋 I'm Michael and I'm an aspiring Data Analyst based in sunny south London! ☀️💂

 I enjoy uncovering insights, solving problems, and adding value to businesses by transforming data into meaningful stories.
 My professional work experience spans across education, public transportation, and digital marketing, giving me a unique  wealth of knowledge and understanding of how data can drive improvements across different industries.